Charly7017/MiniProjects/README.md

 This repository reflects my journey as a developer, showcasing my passion for problem-solving and my interest in exploring new technologies.
 It is a space for creativity and continuous learning. 🧑‍💻✨

-## 🌐 Technologies Used
+## 🌐 Technologies and Libraries Used

-The mini projects in this repository are built using technologies such as:
+The mini projects in this repository were developed using the following technologies and tools:

-- HTML, CSS, and JavaScript
+### 🧱 Core Technologies
+- **HTML**, **CSS**, and **JavaScript** – Fundamental technologies for building user interfaces and implementing logic.
-- Bootstrap 5 (used in some projects for styling)
+- **Bootstrap 5** – Utilized in some projects for responsive design and pre-built styling components.

-- SweetAlert2 (used in the vending machine)
-- OpenWeatherMap API (used in Weather Now)
+### 📦 Libraries and APIs
+- **SweetAlert2** – Used in some projects to display customized alerts.
+- **OpenWeatherMap API** – Integrated into the *Weather Now* project to retrieve real-time weather data.

 ## 🛠️ How to Run